logicallaw/convert-mp4-to-mp3/README.md

 4. Place your MP4 files inside the `inputs` folder.

 5. Run the script, and the converted MP3 files will be saved in the `outputs` folder.

+## 📄 Licesne
+This project is licensed under the MIT License.
+For more details, please refer to the [LICENSE](LICENSE) file.